 6.19.2 Guidance to language users

-Follow the guidance contained in TR 24772-1 clause 6.19.5.
+Follow the guidance contained in ISO/IEC 24772-1 clause 6.19.5.

 Resolve all compiler warnings for unused variables.
 Having an unused variable in code indicates that either warnings were turned off during compilation or were ignored by the developer.